BottleRocketStudios/Android-Continuity/README.md

 * ContainerId - A combination of the canonical name of the Anchor, Android Task ID, canonical name of the ContinuousObject, and a Tag which uniquely identifies a ContinuousObject for storage and retrieval.
 * Check Interval - Time in milliseconds between freshness checks to determine if an anchor object has been garbage collected.
 * Default Lifetime - Time in milliseconds to retain a ContinuousObject after all associated Anchor objects have been garbage collected.
 * Idle Shutdown - Time in milliseconds that the freshness check thread will run without any objects being accessed.
 After this time the thread will shut down until the next operation occurs.
+Objects in the repository will remain.
-* Max Empty Iterations - If the repository is empty for this number of iterations, the freshness checking thread will shutdown until future operations occur.
+* Max Empty Iterations - If the repository is empty for this number of iterations, the freshness checking thread will shutdown until the next operation occurs.
 * ContinuityFactory - Generic Functional Interface that will create an object that requires constructor parameters.

 ### Usage
-The ContinuityRepository object should be held in such a way that there is only one instance in use and that it outlives your Activities.
+The ContinuityRepository object should be held in such a way that there is typically only one instance in use and that it outlives your Activities.
 You can use a Singleton to contain it, a DI framework, Service Locator, or whatever floats your boat.
 In the examples we'll just assume I have this Singleton-like instance at hand already.

 #### Presenter
 Create a presenter class somewhere and be sure it implements ContinuousObject if you want to be notified when it is being discarded.